Promo code SPRING2022 will be automatically applied at checkout!

 Exercise

-Getting some extra steps in by walking, going to the gym, or moving your body in any way you can are all great ways to increase your physical activity.
-Studies show exercise may have diuretic properties, meaning it could help you reduce period bloating.
+Getting some extra steps in by walking (especially after meals, which helps with your glucose levels, too!), going to the gym, or moving your body in any way you can are all great ways to increase your physical activity.
+Studies show exercise may have diuretic properties, which could help you reduce period bloating.

 Stay Hydrated